scriptnull/vishnubharathi.codes/source/_posts/rejections.md

 Also I like reading through their engineering blog etc. So I was excited to apply for a position there.

+I applied via their careers portal on a weekend and received this mail first thing on the monday morning!

 ~ ~ ~ ~

 Hi Vishnu,